YeChen-coder/AniMatch/README.md

 # Deployment
 In total, two AWS lambda functions, one docker image (pushed to Amazon ECR), 2 S3 buckets(one for anime image store, one for webpage public access)

 ## Lambda: AnimeSelectionCode
-Note!
+Code file can be found in ./AnimeSelectionLmabda_public.py Note!
+Add your own S3 bucket name:
 BUCKET_NAME = "——yourAnimeImageBucketName——"

 ## Lambda: Custom Mediapipe Docker integration